fbpx

 Existing BET+ subscribers who signed up directly through the app will be offered discounted options to transition to Paramount+ when the service is officially discontinued.

-The company believes the move will significantly expand the audience for BET programming.
-While BET+ had an estimated 3.5 million subscribers, Paramount+ now reaches roughly 80 million subscribers worldwide, providing far greater global exposure.
+While BET+ had an estimated 3 to 4 million subscribers, Paramount+ now reaches roughly 80 million subscribers worldwide, offering significantly greater potential exposure for the network’s programming.

 Part of a larger streaming strategy